 III.5.1.1 The Chair of the Faculty shall receive a six credit release from teaching each semester of the academic year.
 The Provost will provide funding equivalent to the adjunct rate to support the release, and will allow the Chair discretion in allocating the release time to another elected officer in order to best meet obligations of both teaching and service to the Senate.

-II.5.2 The Vice-Chair of the Senate presides in the absence of the Chair and serves as chair of the Senate Rules Committee.
+II.5.2 The Chair-Elect of the Faculty presides in the absence of the Chair and serves as chair of the Senate Rules Committee.
+The Past-Chair of the Faculty shall preside in the absence of the Chair and Chair-Elect.

 II.5.3 The Secretary of the General Faculty shall serve as the Secretary of the Senate.